Illegal Dumping Prevention

 • Individual councils and individual council groups eg ROCs, JOs, Regional Waste Groups

-• Applicants must have baseline data of the illegal dumping problem within the LGA, either in RIDonline or an alternative
+• Applicants must have baseline data of the illegal dumping problem within the LGA or the targeted project area (whichever is relevant), either in RIDonline or an alternative

 • State government public land managers